 - Emergency Egress: Loading docks should not be used as emergency egress paths from the building.
 Additionally, staging areas and associated equipment must not interfere with emergency egress routes from the building.
-See also WBDG Secure/Safe—Plan for Fire Protection.
+See also WBDG Secure/Safe—Fire Protection.

 - Monitoring Deliveries and Shipments: Examination of deliveries should take place in the staging area and should be monitored by the truck driver and a shipping/receiving clerk.
 Shipping and receiving logs should be kept.

 - Blast Protection: Based on risk analysis for the building, the loading dock should be located so that vehicles will not be driven into or parked under the building.
 If this is not possible, the service area should be hardened for blast.
 Docks should be separated by at least 50 feet in any direction from utility rooms, utility mains, and service entrances including electrical, telephone/data, fire detection/alarm systems, fire suppression water mains, cooling and heating mains, etc. Locate normal and emergency fuel storage areas away from loading docks.
 See also Designing Buildings to Resist Explosive Threats.

 - HVAC: Consider providing separate HVAC systems for loading docks when there is a significant risk of threatening, internal events.
 See also Air Barrier Systems in Buildings.